The Path Not Taken

 “Can you tell the difference (between) anger and fear?
 Sadness vs. loneliness?
 How do you react when you are anxious or lonely?
 Keep a journal and learn to tell the difference between these… and what is causing them.
 This will [help you] make sense of what you are feeling.
 And identifying these emotions, rationally, is the first step in dealing with the issue… of what is causing them [emotions and reactions].”

 Cult experts say that it is not unusual for ex-members to experience flashbacks and panic attacks (I know I certainly did).Dr.
 Lalich states that if we can understand why and when these occur, or what starts an ex-member ruminating on the “what ifs” of their lives, that is a very good first step in stopping the cascade of emotions and responses that follow.
 I also think that finding a trusted friend or colleague, especially an ex-group member to talk about these issues is a good one…. but with note of caution.
 That caution is to never to compare your life with the other person’s, nor to take any one person’s advice as the only way to deal with the aftermath of membership in a cult.
-Each person is different, each group is different, even within the same group the experience/environment affects people differently.
+Each person is different, each group is different, even within the same group the experience/environment, and these affects differ.
 In short, each person’s struggle and journey is different, none are easy, at least I don’t think they are, no matter if it seems so on the surface.

-Lalich also says that by charting out our current beliefs, our pre-group beliefs, and laying out the reasons of how, and why,the member ensnared themselves can also be very helpful.
+Lalich suggests that by charting out our current beliefs, our pre-group beliefs, and laying out these reasons of how, and why,the member ensnared themselves can also be very helpful.
 I filled notebooks with my musings on how I got into MCM, why I ensnared myself, how MCM operated, plus reams of notes from books, and lectures I attended, about sociological cults.
 One of the side benefits that flowed my original blog was that it allowed, and forced me, to organize my thoughts into a coherent story of my time in MCM.
 As I wrote the original draft (and poorly I might add) I gained clarity of insight as to what had happened to me, why it had happened and what I did to shake loose from MCM.
 My original draft was written in 1998, and it was not until the birth of the blogosphere in 2006 that I dared make it public.
 I think this act of codifying my notes and putting the experience in writing, as a story helped me greatly.

 For the path to discovery is also the path to recovery.